-IGFF established the ‘The Melbourne Victims’ Collective’ (MVC) in 2006 as an action group focussed on survivor empowerment and with the capacity to function as an education forum.
+IGFF established the ‘The Melbourne Victims’ Collective’ (MVC) in 2006 as an action group focused on Survivor empowerment and with the capacity to function as an education forum.
 The MVC was formed by some thirty professionals, primary and secondary victims, whistle-blowers and priests of integrity.

 The MVC is now made up of over eighty individuals, including a core membership of treating practitioners from mental health care and legal backgrounds.
 The MVC recognises input from members of other community support groups, support services, an expanded network of concerned professionals, and representatives of other support services such a Tzedek.